celoyd/potato/tools/allow-list/README.md

 ### Water

-Percentages are loose guidelines.
-I only referred to them when I was feeling stumped.
+The percentages at the end are the rounded proportion of WV-{2,3} CIDs that I gave the rating.

 0. Mostly water.
+(I gave 5% of WV-{2,3} CIDs this rating.)
-1. Large amounts of water (20 to 50% of surface).
+1. Extensive water – more than about 1/5 of the surface but less than half.
+(12%.)
-2. Water is obvious at thumbnail scale (5 to 20%).
+2. Water is obvious at thumbnail scale; big lakes, chunks of ocean, and so on.
+(19%.)
-3. Large rivers, medium reservoirs, or small lakes (1 to 5%).
+3. Large rivers, medium reservoirs, or small lakes.
 Typical inland in wet to moderate climates.
+(43%.)
-4. Only small waterways, agricultural ponds, home pools, and similar (< 1%).
+4. Only small waterways, agricultural ponds, home pools, and similar.
 Typical inland in dry climates.
+(21%.)

 ### LULC complexity

 This dimension combines diversity of landcover with human influence on landcover: basically, is the visible land surface going to be relatively valuable for training a pansharpener that will be used mainly on cities?

 0. Zero to very rare buildings, clearings, farms, and other clear human traces; monotonous or barren landcover.
+(I gave 2% of WV-{2,3} CIDs this rating.)
 1. Hamlets and local primary industry; unremarkable landcover.
 Rural areas, most forests, and mechanized farms.
+(16%.)
 2. Villages and towns, or more than half the land area is obviously human-influenced; interesting landcover.
 Exurbs and farmland, or some especially interesting natural landscapes.
+(42%.)
 3. At least moderate urbanization or locally intensive agriculture/industry; richly interesting landcover.
 Suburbs and midsized cities.
+(25%.)
 4. City cores and large industrial zones; XKCD 1472.
 Sometimes I might promote a 3 with especially good vibes.
+(15%.)

 ### Seeing

 This is in [the astronomical sense](https://en.wikipedia.org/wiki/Astronomical_seeing): how well can we see things?
 Here it’s almost entirely about clouds.
 The levels are:

 0. No ground is fully visible, or virtually none.
 Rejected at first glance.
+(I gave 1% of WV-{2,3} CIDs this rating.)
 1. Severe problems, but some areas could plausibly be useful for something.
+(4%.)
 2. Many clouds but also substantial clear areas.
 Would be reasonably useful given perfect cloud detection.
+(22%.)
 3. Some visible clouds that would be easy to manually cut out.
+(25%.)
 4. Perfect up to tiny wisps of fog and minor anthropogenic clouds like vapor from power stations.
+(48%.)

 Seeing is the only dimension where I sometimes used fractional numbers.
 CIDs that were nearly but not quite cloud-free would occasionally get a 3.75 or something.